 Orangery Conservatory Differences

 What is an Orangery?

 The orangery originated from Renaissance Italy, during the 15th and 16th century, with Italian nobility who were inspired by the architecture of their Roman heritage, growing citrus trees and other plants up the walls.
-The idea was for wealthy Italian nobles to grow citrus trees within the grounds of their homes while protecting them during the harsh winter months while also being aesthetically pleasing.
+It was suggested wealthy Italian nobles were to grow citrus trees within the grounds of their homes while protecting them during the harsh winter months while also being aesthetically pleasing.

 The reason for this?
 Citrus fruits, such as oranges where it gets its names, was a very valuable commodity at the time and not easily bought.
 That is why it was considered a status symbol for nobles and wealthy merchants to be able to grow and have access such fruits whenever they desired.
 It was also considered very useful for entertaining guests, which to this day is still true.

 Buy what is an orangery used for?
 Times have changed and the modern orangery is built as a fashionable extension to the home, creating a beautiful living space overlooking the garden.
 Built onto the side of the home, consisting of a brick and mortar structure with large windows.
 Adding an orangery adds a room that can easily transform a house through to a garden, bringing in natural daylight and sunrays too.